BahMoh/KAN-HAR/README.md

-# KAN-HAR
-# Human Activity Recognition using Kolmogorov–Arnold Network (KAN)
+# Human Activity Recognition using Kolmogorov–Arnold Network (KAN-HAR)

 This repository provides an open-source implementation of **Human Activity Recognition (HAR)** using a **single three-axis accelerometer** and the **Kolmogorov–Arnold Network (KAN)**.
 The framework leverages the KAN's ability to model complex nonlinear relationships efficiently, providing competitive performance while maintaining interpretability and a reduced parameter count.